wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 ### WP Lead Plus PRO Cool Features:
-*	More than 15 stunning squeeze page templates (compare to 3 of free version) with responsive design (i.e. fit in any device desktop/laptop/table/phone)
+*	More than 20 stunning squeeze page templates (compare to 3 of free version) with responsive design (i.e. fit in any device desktop/laptop/table/phone)
 *	Create professional, resizable optin widgets on your blog sidebar
 *	Create cool unblockable popups
+*	Increase your conversion rate with two steps optin
 *	Create attractive newsletters optin page/popup
 *	Fully control popups' behavior.
 Popup on exit intention or popup appears after a specific time.
 *	Popups now can have background images too.
 It's very easy now to create a splash page with WP Lead Plus.